-Trade restrictions and /or tariffs resulting from changing government trade policies have the potential to disrupt UTMD's supply chain.
+Trade restrictions and /or tariffs resulting from changing government geopolitical trade policies have the potential to disrupt UTMD's supply chain.

-Lack of predictability of a major OEM customer currently representing over 20% of UTMD's sales.
+Current lack of predictability of demand from a major OEM customer representing 17% of total consolidated sales in 2023.